tjameswhite/squicons/README.md

 ## TL/DR

 For a normal website, 32px favicon will get used for the most common use-case: brower tab and favorites.
-For Firefox new tab and mobile home screens, 180px is the answer.
+If you want to be considerate to Firefox's new tab and mobile home screens, include 180px as well.

 ## Sources